Tejaswini-Amaresh/hw2/expense_tracker/README.md

 Additionally, encapsulation and immutability have been applied on the list of Transactions, adhering to the Open-Close principle.
+STrategy pattern has been applied to ensure extensibility of the filters.
 ## Compile

 To compile the code from terminal, use the following command: